-Best translation app for offline use: Microsoft Translator
+- For offline use: Microsoft Translator

 While the interface is much nicer than most translation apps, Microsoft Translator is not a versatile translation app.
-There aren't any options for instant text translation and if you want this feature, read on.
-The app does support Android Wear and this can give you quick translation access that other apps cannot.Translator
+It doesn't translate text as instantaneously as Google Translate.
+The app does support Wear OS and this can give you quick translation access that other apps cannot.

 Translate voice has the best voice recognition of any translation app.

 This app is especially helpful for when you are in social situations where typing is impractical.
-With Translate voice, you can say phrases and then play the translation aloud to the other person.
+With Translate Voice, you can say phrases and then play the translation aloud to the other person.

 Translate voice is limited by its number of usable functions.
-If you need something that is more thorough in its translation services, you should probably try one of the other translation apps.Translate voice - Translator
+If you need something that is more thorough in its translation services, you should probably try one of the other translation apps.

 Easy Language Translator's buttons are relatively large and have flags next to them so you can quickly distinguish between the languages.
 The large font size makes it easy to see your translations.
 The app only has a few functions but that's part of what makes it so easy.

-The default settings are user-friendly but you can customize them to make the app even better.
+The default settings are user-friendly, but you can customize them to make the app even better.
 There are 10 font sizes and six themes.
-You can choose which functions you want, such as dictionary, phonetics and corrections.Easy Language Translator
+You can choose which functions you want, such as dictionary, phonetics and corrections.

 PONS Online Dictionary is a dictionary with translator functions, which means it can give you in-depth descriptions of words.
 Words often have several meanings, so PONS gives you a few options displayed in a simple interface.

 PONS is also good for finding and translating phrases in which to use these words.
-A suggested phrase for 'current' is 'this version is current,' which is immediately translated on the other half of the screen.
-This gives you a better understanding of the word in both languages.PONS Online Translator
+A suggested phrase for 'current' is 'this version is current', which is immediately translated on the other half of the screen.
+This gives you a better understanding of the word's use in both languages.

 If you need a sentence or two translated, iTranslate will give you the most accurate results.
 It is equipped to handle more than 90 languages.
-And though this is just a small fraction of the total languages in the world, it will be useful in the majority of situations.
+And though this is just a small fraction of the total languages in the world, it can be useful in the majority of situations.

 iTranslate is also the best app to use for typing or copying text.
 The swipe feature quickly copies blocks of text and translates them effortlessly.
-If you find something in your translation that you may need later, you can save it in your favorites.
+If you find something in your translation that you may need later, you can also save it in your favorites.

 What do you use translation apps for?
 What do you think is the best translation app?
 Let us know in the comments.